18F/guides/content/derisking/federal-field-guide/4-deciding-what-to-buy.md

 - Case studies

-To put this into context, consider a major purchase in someone's personal life–buying a car.
+To put this into context, consider a major purchase in someone's personal life — buying a car.

 Unfortunately, given the way that many government employees conduct market research and government contracting would be like someone walking into a single dealership they happened to be near, go to a single car model on the showroom floor, and pay the posted price for that car on the window immediately.